stitchdata/docs/_changelog/entries/2017/2017-12-13-facebook-ads-improved-insights-errors.md

 {{ site.data.changelog.metadata.single-integration | flatify }}

-We've updated the error handling in the F{{ this-connection.display_name }} integration to more aggressively retry when Insights jobs fail.
+We've updated the error handling in the {{ this-connection.display_name }} integration to more aggressively retry when Insights jobs fail.
 As a result of this change, the error rate for this integration has been significantly reduced.